 - Set up product category discount rules.

 Do you have any questions about WooCommerce discount rules?
-Let’s talk about them in the comments section below!
+Let us know in the comments below!